 There’s more to dressing a child than pretty bows and charming neckties.
 The more important items you’ll need to focus on, like buying shoes for kids, aren’t the easiest to shop for when you have small children.
 The question of how much space should kids’ shoes have and others can be found in this piece.

-We’ve been dressing our boys for years and now that we have a daughter, everyone assumes we’re excited to dress her.
-Some have made reference to our daughter being a doll and how we should dress her in bows and such.
+I’ve been dressing the boys for years, and now that I have a daughter, everyone assumes I’m excited to dress her as well.
+Some have made reference to how having a daughter is like having a doll and how I should dress her in bows and such.

 All this sounds great until you realize there’s more to dressing your child.
 In fact, comfort is more important than looks.

 Dressing a child requires the basics.
 One of them is the comfort level of the clothing items.